Davidson County, Tennessee

 Davidson County is a county in the U.S. state of Tennessee.
 It is located in the heart of Middle Tennessee.
-As of the 2020 census, the population was 715,884, making it the second most populous county in Tennessee.
-Its county seat is Nashville, the state capital and largest city.
+As of the 2020 census, the population was 715,884, making it the 2nd most populous county in Tennessee.
+Its county seat is Nashville, the state capital and most populous city.

 Since 1963, the city of Nashville and Davidson County have had a consolidated government called the "Metropolitan Government of Nashville and Davidson County", commonly referred to as "Metro Nashville" or "Metro".
+This is distinct from the larger metropolitan area.

 Davidson County has the largest population in the 13-county Nashville-Davidson–Murfreesboro–Franklin Metropolitan Statistical Area, the state's most populous metropolitan area.
 Nashville has always been one of the region's centers of commerce, industry, transportation, and culture, but it did not become the capital of Tennessee until 1827 and did not gain permanent capital status until 1843.

 History

 Davidson County is the oldest county in the 41-county region of Middle Tennessee.
 It dates to 1783, shortly after the end of the American Revolution, when the North Carolina legislature created the county and named it in honor of William Lee Davidson, a North Carolina general who was killed opposing the crossing of the Catawba River by General Cornwallis's British forces on February 1, 1781.
 The county seat, Nashville, is the oldest permanent European settlement in Middle Tennessee, founded by James Robertson and John Donelson during the winter of 1779–80 and the waning days of the Revolutionary War.